Ogema, Saskatchewan: Deep South Animal Clinic

-The Deep South Animal Clinic opened on August 15, 1973 in front of around 150 people.
+The Deep South Animal Clinic opened on August 15, 1973, in front of around 150 people.
 The 36' x 60' clinic cost $65,000 to build and was designed as an out-patient animal clinic, featuring multiple facilities.
-These facilities include an isolation area, operating areas for small & large animals, a hydraulic operating table for large animals, a kennel, a laboratory, a post-mortem room, an office, and a reception area.
+These facilities include an isolation area, operating areas for small & large animals, a hydraulic operating table for large animals, a kennel, laboratory, post-mortem room, office, and a reception area.

 The Ogema district veterinary board opened the clinic with a grant of $25,000 from the provincial Government of Saskatchewan, and a $11,000 grant from the federal Government of Canada, under the local initiatives program, while the board paid the remainder.
 A district farmer, Wilfred Edworthy, officially unlocked the clinic at the opening ceremony.
-Before the animal clinic opened, operations on livestock took place in Edworthy’s barn.

 Today, the Deep South Animal Clinic provides service to Ogema and surrounding areas, including Weyburn, Regina, Moose Jaw, and Assiniboia.
 The clinic is open year-round for 24-hour emergency services.